-Every third week in October, Pitt joins with hundreds of institutions worldwide to commemorate Open Access Week, a global event promoting Open Access as a new norm in scholarship and research.
+Every last full week in October, Pitt joins with hundreds of institutions worldwide to commemorate Open Access Week, a global event promoting Open Access as a new norm in scholarship and research.
 The following events are part of this year’s celebrations—

 1 to 5 pm

 Come meet the partners behind the Historic Pittsburgh digital collection and learn about future plans for this open educational resource.

 Keynote speakers—including Steve Mellon, a writer for the Pittsburgh Post-Gazette, and Angelique Bamberg, adjunct professor of history of art and architecture at Pitt—will describe how they have used the collection and the ways that its offerings have been crucial to their research.